Bamta: Shawni Fair

+Jagra Fair

 Jagra is a unique night festival observed across many villages.
-During this event, the local deity visits nearby villages, symbolizing divine blessings.
-Villagers from surrounding areas gather in large numbers to participate in the celebrations.
-A palanquin carrying the idol of Devta is carried through the villages, which forms the central part of the festival’s procession.
-Devotees participate in traditional dances, folk songs, and rituals to honor the deity.
-The priest conducts a brief worship ceremony, followed by continuous music from the village orchestra.
-Folk songs are sung throughout the night, and traditional meals are served to all attendees.
-The festival conclude in the early morning as people return to their homes.
+During the festival, the local deity visits nearby villages, symbolizing divine blessings, and villagers from surrounding areas gather in large numbers to participate in the celebrations.
+A palanquin carrying the idol of the deity is carried through the villages as part of the festival procession.
+Devotees participate in traditional dances, folk songs and rituals to honour the deity.
+The priest conducts a brief worship ceremony, followed by music from the village orchestra.
+Folk songs are sung throughout the night, and traditional meals are served to attendees.
+The festival concludes in the early morning as people return to their homes.

-Tourist attractions
+Nearby attractions

-Bamta and its surrounding villages offer a rich blend of natural beauty, cultural heritage, sacred sites, and trekking experiences.
+Bamta and its surrounding villages offer natural landscapes, cultural heritage, sacred sites and trekking opportunities.
 Major attractions include:

-Bamta ka Basa - It was established during the reign of Maharaja Padam Chand of Jubbal State as a royal rest house and strategic base.
-It served as a key site for military meetings and emergency administration, making Bamta an important defense point in the region.